-Armenia is a member country of the Berne Convention, TRIPS (WTO), WIPO Copyright Treaty, the Paris Convention, and Patent Cooperation Treaty ("PCT").
+Armenia maintains membership in a range of international intellectual property agreements, including the Berne Convention, TRIPS (WTO), WIPO Copyright Treaty, the Paris Convention, and the Patent Cooperation Treaty ("PCT").
 The Berne Convention provides for national treatment of an author of a member state.
-Armenian copyright law provides moral rights to an author of a work that cannot be waived or assigned.
+Armenian copyright law provides moral rights to an author of a work that are non-waivable and cannot be transferred.

 Taxation of the Armenian Service Provider

-Corporate Income Tax.
-The Armenian service provider is normally taxed at 18% of its annual profits.
+Corporate Income Tax: Standard taxation for the Armenian service provider involves an 18% tax on its annual profits.

-Tax exemptions and other benefits are also available to companies operating in free economic zones (FEZ), companies importing capital assets for government-approved investment projects, companies involved in space-related activities, etc.
+Additional tax exemptions and incentives are accessible for companies operating within free economic zones (FEZ), entities importing capital assets for government-approved investment projects, enterprises engaged in space-related activities, and more.

-No local taxes apply to Armenian service providers, except real property taxes if the provider owns such property.
+No local taxes are applicable to Armenian service providers, with the exception of real property taxes if the provider is a property owner.
 For more information please check the page on property.